-Those thresholds require the Chief Executive and the Chair to be involved in relatively low value, non-strategic contracts.
-The proposed changes would increase the threshold for individual directors to £100k and the threshold for the Chief Executive to £250k.
-Contracts with an estimated lifetime value over £250k would be signed by the Chief Executive signs with the approval of the Chair.
-A 4 year £250k contract is an average of £63k a year or only 0.2% of our operating costs.
+The current thresholds require the Chief Executive and the Chair to be involved in relatively low value contracts.
+The proposed changes would increase the threshold for individual directors to £100k.
+For contracts that have been anticipated and specified within the annual budget, we propose to increase the threshold for the Chief Executive to £250k1, while contracts with an estimated lifetime value over £250k would be signed by the Chief Executive with the approval of the Chair.
+For contracts that were not anticipated and specified within the budget, the Chief Executive's approval threshold would remain at £100k.